oblivioncth/libfp/README.md

  - C++20
  - CMake 3.24.0
+ - Targets:
- - Targets Windows 10 and above
+    - Windows 10 and above
+    - Linux (mainly Debian-based)

 ### Dependencies
 - Qt6
 - [Qx](https://github.com/oblivioncth/Qx/)

 ### Builds
-Tested with MSVC2022.
+See Actions artifacts or releases.

 ### Details
 The source for this project is managed by a sensible CMake configuration that allows for straightforward compilation and consumption of its target(s), either as a sub-project or as an imported package.
 All required dependencies except for Qt6 are automatically acquired via CMake's FetchContent mechanism.